Preventing Exposure to Lead

 • Water

-You can learn more about these sources on our Lead Sources page.
+Learn more about these sources on the Lead Sources page.

-Below, you’ll find detailed information on what you can do to help prevent your child from being exposed to lead from the sources listed above.
+Find detailed information on what can be done to help prevent a child from being exposed to lead from the sources listed above.

-The only way to know if your child has been exposed to lead and how much lead s/he has in their blood stream is to get them tested.
-Please see our Blood Lead Level Testing page where you can learn all about the test.
+The only way to know if a child has been exposed to lead and how much lead they have in their blood stream is to get them tested.
+Please see the Blood Lead Level Testing page to learn more about the test.

 Preventing Exposure to Lead-Based Paint and Dust

-If your house was built before 1978, there is a very good chance that it contains lead-based paint.
+If a house was built before 1978, there is a high chance that it contains lead-based paint.
 Lead-based paint can be found on both the interior and exterior of the home.
 When lead-based paint is in good, sound condition it is not a hazard.
 Lead paint only becomes a problem when it starts breaking down, flaking, or deteriorating.

-There are many things you can you do to prevent exposure and ingestion of lead-based paint and dust.
+There are many things that can be done to prevent exposure and ingestion of lead-based paint and dust.

 Have Your Home Tested for Lead